- Maldini (1)

 - Alonso (60)

-With Liverpool set to appear in their first Champions League final in 11 years, there’s no more appropriate time to indulge in one of the competition’s greatest comebacks – the Miracle of Istanbul.
+There is perhaps no more appropriate time to indulge in one of the Champions League’s greatest comebacks – the Miracle of Istanbul.
 In the 2005 final, Rafael Benitez’s Reds refused to accept defeat at half-time, despite heading into the dressing room 3-0 down to a dominant AC Milan managed by Carlo Ancelotti.
 Three goals in six second-half minutes – from Steven Gerrard, Vladimir Smicer and Xabi Alonso – saw the Merseyside outfit fight back to draw level before emerging, exhausted, from extra time to triumph in the penalty shootout.
 Here, our professional coaches take a look back at the action, analysing the tactics and key moments from that night at the Ataturk Olympic Stadium.

 From here, Carlo Ancelotti’s side confidently took control of the ball.
 Pirlo dropped deeper in possession, helping the back line smoothly transition play up the field.
 Often left with ample time and space, his long passes were typically impeccable.
 Hernan Crespo and Andriy Shevchenko attacked the vacant space in behind with well-timed runs, and the Italian midfielder penetrated Liverpool’s defence to find the pair with relative ease.